ChangleChen/EstPVeD/README.md

 **Licenses**:
 - Matlab code: MIT License

-**References**: Please cite our manuscript/repository if you are using this method or its extension or modify the method based on the code.
+**References**: If you use, extend, or modify this method or its code, please cite/acknowledge our work by citing the associated manuscript and repository.

 <div id='id-section1'/>